dareljohnson/roi-app/README.md

 ## Project Summary (2025)

 - **Authentication & Authorization:** next-auth with role-based access.
 Only admins can access sensitive features.
-- **Comprehensive TDD:** All features, including admin wiki, archive, projections, walk-through notes (with overall rating aggregation), and error handling, are covered by Jest/RTL tests. **All 30 test suites (186 tests) pass as of September 2025** with enhanced test isolation and database integrity.
+- **Comprehensive TDD:** All features, including admin wiki, archive, projections, walk-through notes (with overall rating aggregation), and error handling, are covered by Jest/RTL tests. **All 31 test suites (187 tests) pass as of September 2025** with enhanced test isolation, database integrity, seed credential guard test, and startup placeholder key warnings.

 ### Deployment Troubleshooting (Seeding Phase)